 The answer is not that straightforward.
 That's why we decided to break down the data and science on everything vitamin D, sunlight and sunscreen, to help you decide if it is really worth it to skip the SPF.

 Vitamin D is an important nutrient that is converted by the body to support bone health, hormonal balance, and the healthy turnover of cells.
 However, our diet and lifestyle make it that up to 40% of adults are deficient in Vitamin D.

-When the body lacks Vitamin D, it has shown to cause aches, soreness, and bone weakness in mild cases; along with increasing the risk of osteoporosis, autoimmune diseases, and cancer.
+When your body lacks Vitamin D, it can make you feel achy, sore and weak.
+It can also increase your is risks of osteoporosis, autoimmune diseases, and even cancer.
 But while this data may seem scary, it is fairly easy to maintain your Vitamin D at a healthy level through supplements, food, and the sun.

 How Do You Get Vitamin D From The Sun?

-Vitamin D is often called the “sunshine vitamin” because when we expose our skin to sunlight, the UV rays supercharge the skin’s cholesterol to synthesise vitamin D.
+Vitamin D is often called the “sunshine vitamin” because when you expose your skin to sunlight, the UV rays supercharge its cholesterol to synthesise vitamin D.